braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/analytics/uninstall_tracking.md

 article_title: Uninstall Tracking for iOS
 platform: Swift
 page_order: 7
-description: "This article covers how to configure uninstall tracking for your iOS application."
+description: "This article covers how to configure uninstall tracking for the Swift SDK."

 ---

-# Uninstall tracking for iOS
+# Uninstall tracking

 > This article covers how to configure uninstall tracking for your iOS application, and how to test to ensure that your app does not take any unwanted automatic actions upon receiving a Braze uninstall tracking push.